North American Construction Group (NYSE:NOA) Issues FY 2022 Earnings Guidance

-North American Construction Group (NYSE:NOA – Get Rating) (TSE:NOA) last issued its earnings results on Tuesday, February 15th.
-The oil and gas company reported $0.59 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.56 by $0.03.
-North American Construction Group had a return on equity of 20.60% and a net margin of 7.51%.
-During the same period in the previous year, the business posted $0.28 EPS.
-As a group, analysts anticipate that North American Construction Group will post 1.41 earnings per share for the current year.
+North American Construction Group (NYSE:NOA – Get Rating) (TSE:NOA) last released its earnings results on Tuesday, February 15th.
+The oil and gas company reported $0.59 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.56 by $0.03.
+North American Construction Group had a net margin of 7.81% and a return on equity of 22.23%.
+During the same quarter in the prior year, the firm posted $0.28 EPS.
+As a group, equities analysts expect that North American Construction Group will post 1.89 earnings per share for the current fiscal year.

-A number of equities analysts recently issued reports on NOA shares.
-Maxim Group lifted their target price on North American Construction Group from C$25.00 to C$27.00 and gave the stock an outperform rating in a report on Friday, October 29th.
-TD Securities raised North American Construction Group from a hold rating to a buy rating and increased their price objective for the stock from $23.00 to $25.00 in a research note on Thursday, December 9th.
-Zacks Investment Research cut North American Construction Group from a hold rating to a sell rating in a research note on Saturday, January 8th.
-Finally, CIBC started coverage on North American Construction Group in a report on Tuesday, January 25th.
-They issued a neutral rating and a $22.00 target price on the stock.
-One equities research analyst has rated the stock with a sell rating, one has issued a hold rating and seven have given a buy rating to the company.
-Based on data from MarketBeat, North American Construction Group presently has a consensus rating of Buy and an average target price of $24.50.
+A number of brokerages have recently issued reports on NOA.
+TD Securities raised shares of North American Construction Group from a hold rating to a buy rating and increased their price target for the stock from $23.00 to $25.00 in a report on Thursday, December 9th.
+CIBC began coverage on shares of North American Construction Group in a report on Tuesday, January 25th.
+They issued a neutral rating and a $22.00 price target on the stock.
+Finally, Zacks Investment Research lowered North American Construction Group from a hold rating to a sell rating in a research report on Saturday, January 8th.
+One investment analyst has rated the stock with a sell rating, one has given a hold rating and seven have assigned a buy rating to the stock.
+According to MarketBeat, North American Construction Group has an average rating of Buy and an average price target of $24.50.

-A number of large investors have recently added to or reduced their stakes in NOA.
-Wells Fargo & Company MN increased its holdings in North American Construction Group by 49,283.0% in the second quarter.
-Wells Fargo & Company MN now owns 49,383 shares of the oil and gas company’s stock worth $750,000 after buying an additional 49,283 shares during the last quarter.
-Millennium Management LLC increased its holdings in North American Construction Group by 84.7% in the fourth quarter.
-Millennium Management LLC now owns 73,308 shares of the oil and gas company’s stock worth $1,110,000 after buying an additional 33,621 shares during the last quarter.
-Bank of America Corp DE increased its holdings in North American Construction Group by 771.3% in the second quarter.
-Bank of America Corp DE now owns 24,012 shares of the oil and gas company’s stock worth $365,000 after buying an additional 21,256 shares during the last quarter.
-Goldman Sachs Group Inc. acquired a new position in North American Construction Group during the fourth quarter valued at approximately $274,000.
-Finally, Royal Bank of Canada grew its holdings in North American Construction Group by 15.6% during the third quarter.
-Royal Bank of Canada now owns 69,547 shares of the oil and gas company’s stock valued at $1,024,000 after purchasing an additional 9,381 shares during the last quarter.
-Hedge funds and other institutional investors own 42.38% of the company’s stock.
+A number of institutional investors have recently bought and sold shares of NOA.
+Wells Fargo & Company MN grew its holdings in North American Construction Group by 49,283.0% during the second quarter.
+Wells Fargo & Company MN now owns 49,383 shares of the oil and gas company’s stock worth $750,000 after acquiring an additional 49,283 shares during the period.
+Millennium Management LLC grew its holdings in North American Construction Group by 84.7% in the fourth quarter.
+Millennium Management LLC now owns 73,308 shares of the oil and gas company’s stock valued at $1,110,000 after purchasing an additional 33,621 shares during the period.
+Bank of America Corp DE grew its holdings in North American Construction Group by 771.3% in the second quarter.
+Bank of America Corp DE now owns 24,012 shares of the oil and gas company’s stock valued at $365,000 after purchasing an additional 21,256 shares during the period.
+Goldman Sachs Group Inc. acquired a new stake in North American Construction Group in the fourth quarter valued at approximately $274,000.
+Finally, Royal Bank of Canada grew its holdings in North American Construction Group by 15.6% in the third quarter.
+Royal Bank of Canada now owns 69,547 shares of the oil and gas company’s stock valued at $1,024,000 after purchasing an additional 9,381 shares during the period.
+44.62% of the stock is currently owned by hedge funds and other institutional investors.

 North American Construction Group Ltd. engages in providing mining and heavy construction services.
 It offers mining and heavy construction services to customers in the resource development and industrial construction sectors.
 The company focuses on supporting the construction and operation of surface mines, in the oil sands.